News and Events > Press Release

 Interns will report directly to TTO Licensing Associates

-- Candidates should be enrolled in an MBA program in the CU system.
+- Candidates should be enrolled in an MBA program.
 A focus on Entrepreneurship is preferred.

 - Candidates should be a highly motivated "self starter" and possess solid analytical abilities and communication skills.

-- An undergraduate or graduate degree in engineering (mechanical, aerospace, chemical, electrical, computer) is strongly preferred.
+- An undergraduate or graduate degree in a Life Sciences discipline or background in the biotechnology/pharmaceutical industry is strongly preferred.